-Victory borscht is a winner in more than one way.
-This jewel coloured beauty of a soup is rich in flavour and completely oil-free.
-Learn how to make this simple wartime recipe for yourself!
+Victory Borscht is a winner in more ways than one.
+This jewel-coloured beauty of a soup is rich in flavour and completely oil-free.
+Let’s dive into the history behind this simple, hearty recipe and then learn how to make it yourself!

 RELATED: WWII Food Rationing Tips